 A reducing atmosphere lacks oxygen gas or other oxidizing gases (i.e., lacks gases with a high oxidation state).
 Unlike Earth's atmosphere, such an atmosphere does not enable oxidation of substances in contact with the atmosphere.
-It constitutes non-oxidizing gases, potentially including reducing gases.
+It consists of non-oxidizing gases, potentially including reducing gases.

-The term oxidation was first used to name what happens when oxygen reacts to other chemicals.
-The term reduction stems from its adoption to describe the extraction of metal from ores.
-A reducing agent with a very strong "tendency to reduce" is used in a chemical reaction that first "un-reduces" the metal oxide's oxygen (leaving the metal itself) so the oxygen and reducing agent can carry out their redox reaction.
-The "reduction" is the elimination of oxygen from the metal oxide within the ore.
+The term oxidation was first used for oxygen reacting to other chemicals, but the term came to be used when elements besides oxygen played the role (stealing electrons).
+The term reduction was first adopted to describe the extraction of pure metal from ores, "reducing" it to the metal by removing oxygen from the compound.
+A way this was done was with a reducing agent so strong that it first "un-reduces" the metal oxide's oxygen (leaving the metal itself) so the oxygen and reducing agent can carry out their redox reaction.

 The term reducing atmosphere is used for atmospheres including reducing gases, such as hydrogen, and can also include gases that are neither reducing nor oxidizing, such as carbon dioxide.
 The term has also come to include gas mixtures with no reducing gases, as long as no oxidizing gases are present.
 If an atmosphere were to have both reducing and oxidizing gases, it would be unstable, and inclined to react chemically until one or the other was gone.